Blog, news and reviews from Snowdonia Fly Fishing Guides

 The Tactical Pro 9' #5/6 has an anodised aluminium up locking reel seat, AAA cork reverse half wells grip and is built on a matt black blank, with Fuji SIC and REC Recoil TM titanium/nickel guides.
 Black whipping with a turn of red thread and white alignment dots pick out the joints and make for a no nonsense, professional finish.

-I have only two negative points: 1) The grip is a little too thick for my liking, but 30 minutes with a fine sandpaper sorted that out.
-2) The rod tube is square with a zipped flap, square tubes are more easily crushed and the zipped flap offers little protection at the end (but my rods are probably more susceptible to damage than a recreational anglers).
+I have only two negative points: 1) The grip is a little too thick for my liking, but 30 minutes with a fine sandpaper can sort that out.
+2) The rod tube is square with a zipped flap, square tubes are more easily crushed and the zipped flap offers little protection at the end.
+For a rod of this price I'd expect a better tube to protect it.
+The retail price at time of writing is £500, You'll need to decide if this rod is good value for money.

 Available from www.flytyingcompany.co.uk